ritteshy7/EcoBuddy/README.md

-# EcoBuddy
+# Ecobuddy
-ecobot for optimizing clean energy
+EcoBuddy is an innovative chatbot designed to assist households and businesses in optimizing their energy consumption